 As part of the study, the traffic consultant evaluated the morning and evening peak hour level of service at intersections near the site.
-The signalized intersections of IL Route 59 at 119th Street and Plainfield-Naperville Road at 119th Street as well as the stop controlled intersections of 119th Street at Wolf Drive, 119th Street at Polo Club Drive, and 119th at new Book Road were evaluated using proposed traffic volumes and distributions.
+The signalized intersections of IL Route 59 at 119th Street and Plainfield-Naperville Road at 119th Street as well as the stop controlled intersections of 119th Street at Wolf Drive, 119th Street at Polo Club Drive, and 119th at new Book Road, 119th at Tailshot Lane, and Book Road at Hawkweed Drive were evaluated using proposed traffic volumes and distributions.

-The study found that all intersections other than IL Route 59 at 119th Street met or exceeded intersection Level of Service (LOS) D during the morning and evening peak hours.
-LOS D is considered an acceptable peak hour level of service.
+The study found that all intersections other than IL Route 59 at 119th Street met or exceeded intersection Level of Service (LOS) C during the morning and evening peak hours.
+LOS D is considered appropriate for design purposes.
 The petitioner has proposed improvements to the signalized intersection at IL Route 59 at 119th Street to improve the intersection's efficiency.